Auction Rate Securities Lawyer (ARS)

 Did you invest in auction rate securities (ARS)?
+If so, then you may be in need of an Auction Rate Securities lawyer.
 No investment is guaranteed, but particularly with ARSs, auctions can fail and cause investors to lose money.
-According to the Financial Industry Regulatory Authority (FINRA), auction rate securities are "long-term investments that have a short term twist."
+According to the Financial Industry Regulatory Authority (FINRA), auction rate securities are “long-term investments that have a short term twist.”
 That short-term twist FINRA refers to is periodically resetting interest rates.
 From every 7 to 35 days through the auction, the interest rates on ARSs change.

 If you invested with an ARS hoping to secure cash relatively quickly, but lost money on your investment, you may be able to take legal action.
-Investors who were wrongfully advised by their stockbrokers or misled by a brokerage firm can contact Meyer Wilson to discuss their case.
+Investors who were wrongfully advised by their stockbrokers or misled by a brokerage firm can contact Meyer Wilson and their team of expert auction rate securities lawyers to discuss their case.

 ARS Liquidity Issues